USS Tatum: Pacific War

 Tatum arrived off Okinawa's Hagushi beaches on 19 May and reported for duty with the antiaircraft and antisubmarine pickets stationed around the island.
-At dusk on 29 May, the warship was proceeding to her radar picket station when she was attacked by four enemy planes.
-As the first intruder swooped in across her bow, Tatum's guns opened up and scored hits on his wing and fuselage.
-He banked sharply and headed for the ship's starboard side.
-About 40 feet from her, the plane's left wing and tail struck the water, jarring loose his bomb.
-It skipped off the surface, struck and careened off the underside of a gun sponson, and pierced Tatums hull and two of her longitudinal bulkheads.
+At dusk on 29 May, the warship was proceeding to her radar picket station when she was attacked by four enemy aircraft.
+As the first intruder swooped in across her bow, Tatum's guns opened up and scored hits on its wing and fuselage.
+It banked sharply and headed for the ship's starboard side.
+About 40 feet from her, the aircraft's left wing and tail struck the water, jarring loose the bomb it was carrying.
+It skipped off the surface, struck and careened off the underside of a gun sponson, then pierced Tatums hull and two of her longitudinal bulkheads.
 The dud came to rest with its nose protruding eight inches into the passageway inboard of the executive officer's stateroom.
-The plane also skimmed over the water into Tatum, dented her hull, and knocked out her director fire control and communications with the engine room.
+The aircraft also skimmed over the water into Tatum, dented her hull, and knocked out her director fire control and communications with the engine room.

-Meanwhile, the second and third planes were setting up for their attack.
-Tatum drove one of them off with gunfire, but the other pilot continued on toward the ship until a hail of gunfire caused him to lose control of his aircraft.
-He banked sharply to the right, passed by Tatum's port side, and splashed about 100 yards astern.
+Meanwhile, the second and third aircraft were setting up for their attack.
+Tatum drove one of them off with gunfire, but the other continued on toward the ship until a hail of gunfire caused the pilot to lose control of his aircraft.
+It banked sharply to the right, passed by Tatum's port side, and splashed about 100 yards astern.
 Within seconds, his cautious comrade renewed his attack.
-He dove on the fast transport, barely missing the port wing of her bridge, and Tatums antiaircraft fire followed him up as he climbed, did a wing-over, and prepared to come in again.
-His third and final attack carried him across the ship's fantail and into the water about 50 feet from her starboard quarter.
+He dived his aircraft on the fast transport, barely missing the port wing of her bridge, and Tatums antiaircraft fire followed it up as it climbed, did a wing-over, and prepared to come in again.
+The third and final attack carried it across the ship's fantail and into the water about 50 feet from her starboard quarter.

-The fourth plane apparently had been holding back waiting for his colleagues to open a favorable route of attack.
-He then circled, banked to his left, and dove at Tatum.
-Her barrage ripped off part of his left wing, and he plummeted toward the water, splashing into the sea about 30 feet from her port bow.
+The pilot of the fourth aircraft apparently had been holding back waiting for his colleagues to open a favorable route of attack.
+He then circled his aircraft, banked it to the left, and dived it at Tatum.
+Her barrage ripped off part of its left wing, and it plummeted toward the water, splashing into the sea about 30 feet from her port bow.
 Then an underwater explosion rocked Tatum severely but caused no damage.

 Tatum as a high-speed transport.

 Despite considerable damage to the fast transport, her crew had all essential equipment back in operation within 15 minutes.
 Relieved by later that evening, she stopped at Hagushi to take on a bomb disposal officer and moved two miles out to sea where the dud was disarmed and dropped overboard.
 Tatum returned to Hagushi the following morning; then moved to Kerama Retto for repairs.